Zack Hample: Notable events

-In 2008, Hample caught the last Mets homerun hit at Shea Stadium.
+In 2008, Hample caught the last Mets home run hit at Shea Stadium.
 On April 18, 2013, Hample caught two home run balls during a game at Yankee Stadium, including the first career homer of shortstop Didi Gregorius.
 He also caught the first career home runs of Mike Trout and Mike Nickeas, and Barry Bonds' 724th home run.

 In June 2015, Hample caught Alex Rodriguez's 3,000th career hit, which was a home run.
-Hample initially refused to return the ball.
+Hample initially refused to return the ball on Twitter, saying Rodriguez "deserves nothing".
 However, he eventually agreed to give the ball to Rodriguez as part of an agreement with the Yankees where the organization donated $150,000 to Pitch In For Baseball.
-Hample also personally received an autographed jersey, two autographed bats, a VIP backstage tour of the stadium and tickets to the 2015 MLB All-Star Game and Home Run Derby as part of his deal.
+Hample also personally received an autographed jersey, two autographed bats, a VIP backstage tour of the stadium and tickets to the 2015 All-Star Game and Home Run Derby as part of his deal.

-Hample acquired a ticket to the Fort Bragg Game on July 3, 2016, at Fort Bragg Stadium, that was meant for active duty military personnel and their friends and families.
-Hample announced on Twitter that he was attending the game, and would donate $100 for every ball he collected to a charity for military veterans.
-He came under widespread criticism for taking the ticket, and because he had publicly offered $1,000 to buy a ticket.
-Hample claimed to have caught 11 balls at the game, and gave ten of them away.
-He also made a $1,100 donation to AMVETS.
-Hample later posted an apology on Twitter.
+Topps made a Hample baseball card for its 2017 Topps Archives set.

 In August 2022, Hample attempted to enter a prohibited section at Coors Field, which required a specific ticket for entry, to catch a Nolan Arenado home run ball.
-After Hample refused to comply, a group of security guards told him he must remain seated or he would be ejected from the game.
+After Hample refused to comply, a group of security guards told him he would be ejected if he did not remain seated.
 Hample agreed, but complained about the "fan experience."
-According to a Twitter post, a Rockies usher also claimed Hample had grabbed a ball dropped by a young fan and refused to return it when asked.
-In response to the incident, Chicago Cubs pitcher Marcus Stroman criticized Hample, calling him "a loser."
-The Portland Pickles, a collegiate summer baseball team, announced that they had banned Hample from attending games at Walker Stadium following the incident.
+According to one Twitter user, a Rockies usher also claimed Hample had grabbed a ball dropped by a young fan and refused to return it.
+Chicago Cubs pitcher Marcus Stroman criticized Hample for the incident, calling him "a loser."
+The Portland Pickles, a collegiate summer baseball team, announced that Hample was banned from attending games at Walker Stadium following the incident.
 Hample later removed a video about the incident from his channel and posted an apology.